 When using the DVD Installer deployment method and serial console is set, the flow control setting is ignored on UEFI systems.

 Architect session file version compatibility

-Session files created by versions of Architect older than Architect 8.0 are not compatible with this version of Architect.
-All 8.x session files are compatible with this version of Architect.
+Session files created by versions of Architect before the 9.2 release are not compatible with this version of Architect.
+All 9.x session files are compatible with this version